Eveng0413/Grader-Matching-System/README.md

  1. If there is an issue with the steps on installing ruby or rails, try turning off the computer and turning it on then going through the steps again
  2. If there is some gem that cannot be installed after 'bundle', refer to the Gemfile to make sure the correct version of ruby and rails are there
  3. If the application is taking a long time to load or the application is frozen then, the rails server needs to be terminated and started again.
 To do that, first type in "lsof -i :3000" to kill the server then the PID of the server shows up when that command is run. for the next command type in the terminal "kill -9 <pid>".
 After that a message should show up stating that the server was terminated.
 Then run "rails server" in the terminal to fix the issue at hand.
+ 4. If logged in as student/instructor but not seeing any data of courses displayed, please make sure admin had already loaded course data into the databases(follow Reload data mentioned above).
+ 5. If admin reload data but not seeing any data of courses displayed, please make sure the correct params(listed in the reload data page) are used to send the form.
+If the params sent without any data matching from API, the database will still be empty.